 - the careful monitoring of the effectiveness of our strategy

-- Galapagos’ continuity and sustainability, through, for instance, consistent accounting, reliable financial reporting and compliance with laws and regulations
+- Galapagos’ continuity and sustainability, through consistent accounting, reliable financial reporting and compliance with laws and regulations

 - our focus on the most efficient and effective way to conduct our business